gokhanmeteerturk/Pobail/README.md

 A community building and management system for businesses, NGOs etc. It supports multiple branches, leaders and special coupons / report assignments for community members.

 ## Setup (Local)
+(based on the setup you have, you might need to use python3 and/or pip3 commands instead of python and pip commands below.)

 #### First, clone the project using git and create a virtual environment for the project:
 ```bash